 Would it be fun to contribute to others creating more magical lives??
 Would it make you money?
 Would you learn something?

-There are 3 Certified Facilitator trainings a year.
+There are 3 Certified Facilitator trainings a year in Italy, Costa Rica and Australia.
 You can find them here.

 Access Consciousness Certified Facilitators offer classes around the world.
 You can search for a facilitator near you by clicking here.

 Be the first to comment on this article!